 Let’s get into the details.

 Aluminum capping or cladding is the way most windows were finished in the past.
 There is still a wooden brickmould that fastens the window to the wall.
 The actual exterior side of the wooden brickmould gets covered with bent aluminum capping on the top.
-The bending and cutting of aluminum is done manually by the window installer and there is always some concern about how clean and seamless it will look.
+The bending and cutting of aluminum is done manually by the window installer.

 There are several reasons why vinyl brickmoulds are a better choice compared to aluminum capping.
 For starters, it is all about materials.
 Unlike combination of wood and aluminum, vinyl is much better at withstanding contact with moisture and the elements.
 Vinyl brickmoulds come in a single piece which reduces maintenance and gives moisture fewer places to get in.

 Vinyl brickmoulds are usually warranted for the entire duration of your window warranty, which can be as long as twenty-five years.
 Aluminum cladding on the hand may only last a few years.

 Because vinyl brickmoulds are used in full-frame replacements and new construction windows, it is a more expensive option, but one that probably won’t have to be fixed for many years if done right.

 When you are considering local window companies, be sure to find out what the exterior finish of choice is for their installers.
 Some window companies still finish new vinyl windows with aluminum capping.
 What’s more important is that you understand how each one works, and make a decision based on your actual needs.